gbouras13/depth_vs_polishing_analysis/hybracter_analysis/README.md

-## Starting files
+# Hybracter Analysis

+This directory contains code required to conduct the [Hybracter](https://github.com/gbouras13/hybracter) analysis (Figures S6-S7).

-* For the `hybracter` analysis, we decided to run all assemblies from scratch implementing our recommended best practices in the `main_analysis` benchmarking.
+* For the `hybracter` analysis, we decided to run all assemblies from scratch implementing our recommended best polishing practices from the `main_analysis` benchmarking.
 These changes were implemented in `hybracter` v0.7.0.
-* This also takes into account various factors such as assembler non-determinism (most assemblers, including Flye, are [not deterministic](https://plassembler.readthedocs.io/en/latest/flye_non_determinism/) ).
+* The results takes into account various factors such as assembler non-determinism (most assemblers, including Flye, are [not deterministic](https://plassembler.readthedocs.io/en/latest/flye_non_determinism/) ) and structural errors.
+These assemblies were excluded.
+You can read more about them [here](https://rrwick.github.io/2024/02/15/misassemblies.html).
 * To test out the effect of short read polishing at different depths, we pre subsampled the short reads similar to the `main_analysis`
 * We used `hybracter v0.7.0` with default settings (which will subsampling the long reads to the best estimated 100x coverage read set - in practice slightly less here depending on the `-c` minimum chromosome length used)
 * We also conducted no QC prior to `hybracter`, as it is included by default.